ntmack1/Fish-Finder----SE-491-Spring-2024/README.md

     mvn spring-boot:run

 This command will start the application and Spring Boot's embedded server, making your application accessible at `http://localhost:8080`.
-You can access the React frontend by navigating to this URL in your web browser.
+To acccess the react frontend please check the README in the frontend directory.

 ### Packaging the Project